The Joy of

 Increased wage differentials

-But these are minority impressions.
-Most analysts agree that the expanding gap between the rich and the poor is very real.
-And most agree that increased wage inequality is the cause.
+Most analysts agree that increased wage inequality is the cause.
 According to recent research, increased wage differentials account for almost all of the increased income differentials between the rich and the poor.
 Highly skilled and educated workers have prospered; less-skilled and less-educated workers have not.4 Why?

 Can we blame those foreigners?
 Some have.
 Globalization forces countries to specialize in those sectors in which they have a comparative advantage.
 For the U.S. that means concentrating on products that make intensive use of skilled labor while importing goods and services produced primarily by unskilled labor.
 The result?
 Increased globalization and trade should create increased demands and wages for skilled workers in the U.S., and decreased demands and wages for unskilled workers.